We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - The keypad is redesigned with a new sleek digital display screen that wakes with a soft touch.

-- Firmware that has processing speeds five times faster than before.
+- It features firmware that has processing speeds five times faster than before.

 - Motion and Glassbreak Sensors have been updated to do a better job ignoring a dropped glass or pets and only picking up on real danger.